KarnoSQ/x86-to-C-interface-programming-project-Group-3-S14/README.md

 - 10 × 10
 - 100 × 100
 - 1000 × 1000
-- The results for the average Runtimes are as follows:

 Image Size | Avg x86-64 Runtime (ns) | Avg Total C Runtime (ns)
 - 10×10 | 450 nanoseconds | 2364600 nanoseconds